 Introduction to Hierarchical Clustering

-Hierarchical clustering is defined as an unsupervised learning method that separates the data into different groups based upon the similarity measures, defined as clusters, to form the hierarchy; this clustering is divided as Agglomerative clustering and Divisive clustering, wherein agglomerative clustering we start with each element as a cluster and start merging them based upon the features and similarities unless one cluster is formed, this approach is also known as a bottom-up approach.
+Hierarchical clustering is defined as an unsupervised learning method that separates the data into different groups based upon the similarity measures, defined as clusters, to form the hierarchy; this clustering is divided as Agglomerative clustering and Divisive clustering, wherein agglomerative clustering starts with each element as a cluster and start merging them based upon the features and similarities unless one cluster is formed, this approach is also known as a bottom-up approach.
 Simultaneously, in divisive clustering, we do vice versa.
 It is also known to have top-down approachsically unsupervised learning, and choosing the attributes to measure similarity is application-specific.

-The Cluster of Data Hierarchy
+Cluster of Data Hierarchy

 - Agglomerative Clustering